Joseph Meek

 Joseph Lafayette “Joe” Meek was a trapper, trader, pioneer, lawman, and politician who was important during the establishment of Oregon Territory.

-Meek was born in Washington County, Virginia, nearby Cumberland Gap, on February 9, 1810, to Captain James Meek, Jr. and Spicy Walker Meek.
+Meek was born in Washington County, Virginia, near Cumberland Gap, on February 9, 1810, to Captain James Meek, Jr. and Spicy Walker Meek.
 Meek was propelled westward at an early age by a disagreeable stepmother.
 He first went to Lexington, Missouri, where he joined two of his brothers.

 Rocky Mountain Rendezvous by William Henry Jackson